 Freedom to trade international index, sub-index of the Economic Freedom, Economic Openness Dataset

-Economic Globalization Index

 Economic Globalization Index, Economic Openness Dataset

+Financial Globalization Index, Economic Openness Dataset

-Third, some recent literature argues that pPrevious literature also indicated thopulists may aim to boost employment protection and emphasize job creation (Skidelsky and Olah 2021, Scheiring, 2021; Guglielmo and Guardiancich, 2022).
-Consistent with economic literature on populism (Dornbush and Edwards 1991), this approach allows suggests that populists provide employment to win support from lower- and lower-middle-class constituencies, seeking to boost the economy by investing in jobs.
+Third, some recent literature argues that populists may aim to boost employment protection and emphasize job creation (Skidelsky and Olah 2021, Scheiring, 2021; Guglielmo and Guardiancich, 2022).
+Consistent with economic literature on populism (Dornbush and Edwards 1991), this approach suggests that populists provide employment to win support from lower- and lower-middle-class constituencies, seeking to boost the economy by investing in jobs.
 We also wondered whether this might be different for women and men, given right populists’ conservative policies on gender (Gwiazda 2020).
 We, therefore, expected that:

 Hypothesis III: Presence of populist parties in cabinets is associated with an increase in employment, especially male employment.